tmobile/magentaA11y/_checklist-native/time-picker.md

 ### Focus
 - Use the device's default focus functionality.
 - External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.
-- Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
 - When the date picker is closed, the focus should return to the triggering element.

 - **UIKit**